Ignatius997/WWW_blok1/enhanced_markdown.md

 ### Duckduckgo results about Muzio Gambit

 In chess, the Muzio Gambit, sometimes called the Polerio Gambit, is an opening line in the King's Gambit in which White sacrifices a knight for a large lead in development and attacking chances.
+It begins with the moves: 1. e4 e5 2. f4 exf4 3.
+Nf3 g5 4.
+Bc4 g4 5.
+0-0.
+White offers a knight, aiming to exploit Black's weakness on the f-file [1] to attack the black king.

 Video:
 [![](https://tse3.mm.bing.net/th?id=OVP.cJU6VzHrS903WCKaKCFApgHgFo&pid=Api)](https://www.youtube.com/watch?v=lA7cKTuI7Jk)